 A Roth conversion that pushes your MAGI above the subsidy cliff could cost thousands of dollars in lost healthcare subsidies.
 In some cases, the lost subsidies can outweigh the tax benefit of the conversion entirely.

-This is an especially critical calculation for anyone in the 60-to-64 age range who relies on Marketplace coverage.
+This is an especially important calculation for anyone in the 60-to-64 age range who relies on Marketplace coverage.

 Loss of Credits and Deductions